 TSE only takes a minute.
 You should aim to perform TSE about once every four weeks or so.
 Choose a day that’s easy to remember, like the first day of every calendar month.

-If you have been treated for testicular cancer, you should still examine your testicles because you have a one in 25 chance of developing cancer in the other testicle.
+If you have been treated for testicular cancer, you should still examine your remaining testicle because you have a one in 25 chance of developing cancer in this testicle also.
 See your doctor for further information or instruction on TSE, and for prompt diagnosis of any testicular lumps or swellings.

 The anatomy of the testicle includes: